Oppn dividing society on caste lines, says PM on day Bihar released caste census findings

 Modi accused the opposition parties of being "anti-development".

-"They are averse to development taking place in the country.
-They are haters of development.
-They are only guided by their greed for chair (power)... so they hate any achievement that India makes towards becoming a world power," he said.
+“They are averse to development taking place in the country.
+They are haters of development,” he added.

-"They worship just one family.
-What they were doing in the past, they are doing today, too.
-These power-hungry people are getting stomach aches due to our achievements,” he alleged.

-Lauding the recent passage of the Women's Reservation Bill in Parliament, the PM said the legislation would not only empower women, but also allow the government to fulfil its promises given to mothers and sisters.

-"The Congress (when in power) has done no good to Madhya Pradesh.
+“The Congress (when in power) has done no good to MP.
 They can't do development of MP.
 They don't have a vision and road map of development," he maintained.

 He said the BJP, in power in Bhopal since 2003 barring 15 months in 2018-2020, has pulled MP out of the 'BIMARU' (laggard) category and positioned it among the 10 developed states of the country.

 "The double-engine government wants to take MP among the three top states.
-Your one vote will help achieve this goal.
-The next five years are crucial for the state," Modi said.
+Your one vote will help achieve this goal," Modi said.

 The PM said in the opposition-ruled states, crime and corruption are rampant, while infrastructure development and growth in different fields are key features of BJP rule.